TolikPylypchuk/Matchmaker/PatternMatching.Docs/index.md

 # PatternMatching

-A library which enables more powerful pattern matching than is currently available in the `switch` statement.
+A library which enables more powerful pattern matching than is currently available in the C#'s `switch` statement.

 You can look through the [articles](https://tolikpylypchuk.github.io/PatternMatching/v1.1.0/articles/intro.html)